 So I created an email list.
 And I started adding people to the list.

-At first it was just a handful of people.
+At first, it was just a handful of people.

-But when they started making money… pretty soon others wanted to make money.
+But when they started making money… pretty soon others wanted in too.

 It wasn’t long before literally hundreds of people were following my trades.